-Produced by Surf Coast Shire Council in response to the Covid-19 Pandemic of 2020, PORTAL charts the creativity that exists within the Surf Coast Shire at this unique time, as well as offering a space for demonstrating the agility with which artists of all disciplines adapt to and lead change – and what this means for their communities.
+Produced by Surf Coast Shire Council in response to the Covid-19 Pandemic of 2020, PORTAL has charted the creativity that exists within the Surf Coast Shire at this unique time, as well as offering a space for demonstrating the agility with which artists of all disciplines adapt to and lead change – and what this means for their communities.

 Click on the tiles below to see past and upcoming events for PORTAL.

 Elevate – for workshops and professional development opportunities.